listly/listly-wordpress-plugin/readme.txt

 6. List in slideshow layout (Premium)
 7. List in minimal layout (Premium)
 8. Customize colors and styles in Your Embed
+9. List in sidebar, using sidebar widget
+10. List of Lists sidebar widget

 == Changelog ==

-= 1.7.3 =
+= 2.0 =
-* Update Sidebar Widget to show latest or random list.
-ShortCode now support random loading of list by entering multiple comma separated list ids.
+* Enhanced Listly Sidebar Widget.
+Sidebar widgets supports four modes to display lists posts - Random List, Latest List, Specific List, and List of Lists.

 = 1.7.2 =
 * Added Sidebar Widget.